How long do wax moths live

 After the larval stage, wax moth larvae spin silken webs around themselves and enter the pupal stage.
 During this stage, they transform into adults.
 The pupal stage generally lasts for about 10 to 14 days, but it can be prolonged under unfavourable environmental conditions, such as low temperatures.

-See also How long is six inches
+See also How long does a netball match last

 Once the pupal stage is complete, adult wax moths emerge from their cocoons.
 These adults are small, grayish-brown moths with a wingspan of about 1 to 1.5 cm.
 The adult moths have a short life span, typically ranging from 5 to 7 days.